JonAugust/static-site-s3-cloudfront/README.md

 1. Go to IAM and click on "Policies".
 2. Click "Create Policy".
-3. Select JSON and replace all the existing JSON with the following:
+3. Select JSON and replace all the existing JSON with the following (replace the resources with your own bucket ARN):

 ```json